 Eventually, we turned off the Roman Road and entered a town.
 It was hot so we stopped to buy cans of iced tea.

-There was a couple miles of pavement walking, it always seemed unsafe, and hurt our feet.
+Next, we had a couple miles of pavement walking, it always seemed unsafe, and hurt our feet.

 Finally, we were on another Roman Road for the rest of the day.

-Roman Road per wikipedia: Were built from about 300 BC, through the Roman Empire.
+Roman Road per Wikipedia: Were built from about 300 BC, through the Roman Empire.

 The roads we experienced were raised up, but made of dirt and gravel.
 So, they were considered secondary roads.

 It was a long quiet day for us, each alone with our thoughts.
 There wasn’t much to look at, but bare farmland.
 Only one man passed us all day.

 Way ahead, we saw a long row of trees.
 There was a break in the middle of the trees, so we knew the town must be on the other side.